Interview by Visual Collaborative

 (Lynda) I don’t consider myself privileged.
-Privilege is being on a high pedestal through not having worked hard to achieve your position.
+Privilege is being on a high pedestal though not having worked hard to achieve your position.
 My life has been the complete opposite of that but;

 - To women, I will suggest being aware of their femininity and not consider it a weakness, embrace it to fully be successful in your environment.